cmoralestech/fabric-health/README.md

 - Passwords are hashed using bcrypt with appropriate salt rounds
 - JWT tokens are used for session management
 - Role-based access control is implemented
-- Database queries use parameterized statements via Prisma
+- Database queries are secured through Prisma's type-safe query builder
+- MongoDB ObjectId validation prevents injection attacks

 ### Performance Optimizations